 1. Be a smart borrower

 If you’re short on cash, you may feel a sense of urgency or panic.
 But resist the urge to take the first loan you find; instead, take the time to consider how much money you actually need and what kind of monthly payments you can afford.
 Also take the time to compare the top loan providers around—you don’t need to sign with the first lender that approves you, even if you have a low credit score.
-You can use sites like LendingTree or Credible to find various loans that suit your personal financial situation, and then compare to see which offers the best rates and terms.
+You can read reviews for companies like Fiona reviews or Credible reviews to find various loans that suit your personal financial situation, and then compare to see which offers the best rates and terms.

 2. Work on your credit score